jrubicon/jrubicon/README.md

 ### Hi there, I'm Justin 👋👽.
 I'm a web developer, software developer and MS in computer science from California State University Of Fullerton.
-I also have a bachelors in international relations from the University of Central Missouri.
 I'm currently working on open source projects and creating web applications for the company i'm currently employed for.
 I'm specializing in Artificial Intelligence and plan to gear future projects towards AI implementation, machine learning, and web applications.

 ### More About
 - 🔭 Currently Projects: ...
 A Sales and HR App for a company im currently employeed with.
 PHP primary